Cognitive distortion: Main types

 Examples of some common cognitive distortions seen in depressed and anxious individuals.
 People may be taught how to identify and alter these distortions as part of cognitive behavioural therapy.

 John C. Gibbs and Granville Bud Potter propose four categories for cognitive distortions: self-centered, blaming others, minimizing-mislabeling, and assuming the worst.
 The cognitive distortions listed below are categories of negative self-talk.

 All-or-nothing thinking

-The "all-or-nothing thinking distortion" is also referred to as "splitting", "black-and-white thinking", and "polarized thinking."
+The "all-or-nothing thinking distortion" is also referred to as "splitting" and "black-and-white thinking."
 Someone with the all-or-nothing thinking distortion looks at life in black and white categories.
 Either they are a success or a failure; either they are good or bad; there is no in-between.
 According to one article, "Because there is always someone who is willing to criticize, this tends to collapse into a tendency for polarized people to view themselves as a total failure.
 Polarized thinkers have difficulty with the notion of being 'good enough' or a partial success."